Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System/🦺 Basics/📌 Operating System Overview.md

 ↗ More is at [Operating System Services](Operating%20System%20Services.md)

-🤔 As an engineering project, ↗ **[Fualt Tolerance](Fualt%20Tolerance.md)** is also an eternal objective pursuing by generations of engineers.
+🤔 As an engineering project, ↗ **[Fault Tolerance](Fault%20Tolerance.md)** is also an eternal objective pursuing by generations of engineers.